shivannis/xandr-docs-public/xandr-docs/articles/monetize/what-is-a-venue.md

 Throughout the entire process of creation, deletion, and resurrection of venues, data is maintained and transferred between parent and child venues.

-## How the Microsoft Bidder determines which venue to use
+## How the Microsoft Bidder determines which venue to use?

 At the time of an auction, the bidder determines which venue to use by matching the current inventory to the closest venue, starting with the most-granular (since high granularity makes for a more accurate bid amount, the bidder wants to use the highest degree of granularity):